Driving Historic Route 66

 Top 10 Cities and Stops Along Route 66

 For more insight into each stop along the route, our content is arranged by state.
-Here are some major cities and iconic sights along Route 66 that travelers aiming to follow only a section of the full cross-country route may wish to use to plan their drive:
+Here are some major cities and attractions along Route 66 that travelers aiming to follow only a section of the full cross-country route may wish to use to plan their drive:

 - Chicago, Illinois – The official beginning of Route 66 (we suggest kicking off from the Art Institute of Chicago)